marouenbg/ACHR.cu/paper/paper.md

 | Recon2        | 5000               | 1000            |14014                 | 1110  (QR)  |
 | Recon2        | 10000              | 1000            |28026                 | 2240  (QR)  |

-*SVD and QR refer to the implementation of the null space computation.
+Table 3: Runtimes of ACHR in MATLAB and ACHR.cu for a set of metabolic models. *SVD and QR refer to the implementation of the null space computation.

 The implementation of null space was a significant determinant in the final run time, and the fastest implementation was reported in the final run times.

 While computing the SVD of the S matrix is more precise than QR, it is not prone to parallel computation in the GPU which can be even slower than the CPU in some cases.